Premature menopause / premature ovarian failure (POF)

 • Tailored HRT planning based on lifestyle and preferences

-Our goal is to restore hormonal balance and protect your wellbeing — both now and in the long term.
+We want to rebalance your hormones and protect your wellbeing — now and in the long term.

 Managing Ovarian Insufficiency

-Managing ovarian insufficiency requires a comprehensive approach that addresses physical, emotional, and reproductive health.
-Women with POI should prioritize self-care and stress management, as high levels of stress can exacerbate symptoms.
-Engaging in regular exercise, such as yoga or walking, can help to reduce stress and improve overall health.
-A balanced diet that includes plenty of fruits, vegetables, and whole grains can also help to support hormone health and reduce the risk of related health conditions.
+Managing ovarian insufficiency requires a holistic approach to physical, emotional and reproductive health.
+Women with POI should prioritise self-care and stress management as high levels of stress can exacerbate symptoms.
+Regular exercise such as yoga or walking can help to reduce stress and improve overall health.
+A balanced diet that includes plenty of fruits, vegetables and whole grains can also help to support hormone health and reduce the risk of related health conditions.

-Women with primary ovarian insufficiency (POI) may experience sexual health issues, including vaginal dryness and low libido, due to low estrogen levels, significantly impacting a woman's reproductive health.
-Hormone replacement therapy (HRT) can help alleviate these symptoms and improve overall sexual wellbeing.
-It is crucial for women with POI to discuss their sexual health concerns with their healthcare provider to receive appropriate treatment and guidance.
-Regular check-ups and open communication can help women with POI maintain a healthy and fulfilling sex life.
-Additionally, women with POI may need to consider alternative methods of getting pregnant, such as donor eggs or adoption, which can be a challenging and emotional experience.
+Women with primary ovarian insufficiency (POI) may experience sexual health issues including vaginal dryness and low libido due to low oestrogen levels which can impact a woman’s reproductive health.
+Hormone replacement therapy (HRT) can help with these symptoms and overall sexual wellbeing.
+Women with POI should discuss their sexual health with their healthcare provider to get the right treatment and advice.
+Regular check-ups and open communication can help women with POI have a healthy and fulfilling sex life.
+Women with POI may also need to consider alternative ways of getting pregnant such as donor eggs or adoption which can be a difficult and emotional journey.

 Lifestyle Changes and Prevention

-While there is no proven way to prevent primary ovarian insufficiency (POI), certain lifestyle changes can help reduce the risk of developing the condition.
-Maintaining a healthy weight, exercising regularly, and avoiding cigarette smoke and other toxins can help support ovarian function.
-Women with a family history of POI or premature ovarian failure should discuss their risk factors with their healthcare provider and consider regular check-ups to monitor their ovarian function.
-A balanced diet rich in vitamin D and calcium can also help maintain bone health and reduce the risk of osteoporosis.
-Furthermore, managing stress and anxiety through techniques such as meditation and yoga can help alleviate symptoms of POI.
+While there is no proven way to prevent primary ovarian insufficiency (POI) certain lifestyle changes can reduce the risk of developing the condition.
+Being a healthy weight, exercising regularly and avoiding cigarette smoke and other toxins can support ovarian function.
+Women with a family history of POI or premature ovarian failure should discuss their risk factors with their healthcare provider and have regular check-ups to monitor their ovarian function.
+A balanced diet rich in vitamin D and calcium can also maintain bone health and reduce the risk of osteoporosis.
+Managing stress and anxiety through meditation and yoga can also help with POI symptoms.

-These lifestyle changes are also important in reducing the risk of developing early or premature menopause.
+These lifestyle changes are also important in reducing the risk of early or premature menopause.

 Long-Term Health Consequences

-Primary ovarian insufficiency (POI) can have long-term health consequences, including osteoporosis, cardiovascular disease, and cognitive decline.
-Women with POI are at a greater risk of developing these conditions due to low levels of estrogen.
-Hormone replacement therapy (HRT) can help alleviate symptoms and reduce the risk of these conditions.
+Primary ovarian insufficiency (POI) can have long term health consequences including osteoporosis, heart disease and cognitive decline.
+Women with POI are at higher risk of these conditions due to low oestrogen levels.
+Hormone replacement therapy (HRT) can help with symptoms and reduce the risk of these conditions.
 Regular check-ups and monitoring of bone density and cardiovascular health can help women with POI maintain their overall health and wellbeing.
-It is essential for women with POI to work closely with their healthcare provider to manage their condition and prevent long-term health consequences.
-Additionally, women with POI should be aware of the potential risks associated with certain cancer treatments, such as chemotherapy and radiation therapy, which can increase the risk of POI.
-By being informed and proactive, women with POI can take steps to protect their health and wellbeing.
+Women with POI should work closely with their healthcare provider to manage their condition and prevent long term health consequences.
+Women with POI should also be aware of the risks associated with certain cancer treatments such as chemotherapy and radiation therapy which can increase the risk of POI.
+By being informed and proactive women with POI can protect their health and wellbeing.

 Emotional and Psychological Impact

-Being told you’ve entered menopause in your 20s or 30s can be a huge shock.
-Many women experience:
+Being told you’ve gone into menopause in your 20s or 30s can be a huge shock.
+Many women experience:* Grief about fertility

 • Loss of identity or femininity